sniffnet/sniffnet-website/_posts/2025-12-01-remote-notifications.md

 This post is the first tutorial-like article published on the blog, and I hope you found it useful. <br>
 I may consider writing more tutorials in the future, especially targeted at covering the app's most advanced use cases.

-I wish you all in advance a joyful holiday season, a prosperous new year, and, as always, happy sniffing!
+I wish you all a joyful holiday season in advance and, as always, happy sniffing!